 - 4 quart crockpot

-- 2 pounds beef marrow and knuckle bones
+- 2 pounds beef knuckle and/or neck bones

 - 1 small-medium red onion – chopped in half